 WENDY PINI has been writing and drawing literally since the age of two, and has worked for Marvel, DC, First Comics, Comico, Dark Horse, Berkley, Ace, Tor Books, and many other publishers.

-Her critically acclaimed 400-page dark, futuristic reimagining of Edgar Allan Poe’s Masque of the Red Death is currently in development with an award-winning team as a thriller for the musical theatre.
-Recently she completed a full animatic video of Masque of the Red Death — A Musical Thriller to demonstrate how the show can be lavishly yet economically staged using one basic set and projections of artwork and special effects.
+Her critically acclaimed 400-page, dark, futuristic reimagining of Edgar Allan Poe’s Masque of the Red Death is currently in development with an award-winning team for the stage.
+She has produced a full animatic video of Masque of the Red Death — A Musical Thriller to demonstrate how the show can be lavishly yet economically staged using one basic set and projections of artwork and special effects.

 GREGORY NABOURS is an Ovation, Los Angeles Drama Critics Circle, and NAACP award recipient.
-He is the co-creator of the Unauthorized Musical Parody series at Rockwell Table and Stage, where he arranged and produced over 15 jukebox musicals based on popular films.
-Gregory’s music has been performed all over the country, including the Kennedy Center and Carnegie Hall.
+He is the co-creator of the Unauthorized Musical Parody series at Rockwell Table and Stage (Los Angeles), where he arranged and produced over 15 jukebox musicals based on popular films.
+Gregory’s music has been performed all over the country, including at the Kennedy Center and Carnegie Hall.

 Musical Director: The Color Purple, Into the Woods, Spring Awakening, Hairspray, Kinky Boots, In the Heights, Thoroughly Modern Millie, Assassins, Ragtime, Failure: A Love Story, Rent, A New Brain, and The Women of Brewster Place.